18 mins read

 4. Avoid reheating foods

-Ayurvedic herbs for depression
+Ayurvedic Herbs for Depression

 2. Tagara or Indian Valerian has a proven effect on reducing anxiety and helps in sedation especially if you find trouble falling asleep